-This Compensation Discussion and Analysis provides an overview of our executive compensation program and the compensation awarded to, earned by, or paid to our Chief Executive Officer ("CEO"), our Chief Financial Officer ("CFO"), our former Chief Financial Officer ("former CFO"), and our three most highly compensated officers (other than the CEO, CFO, and former CFO) for 2022 (who, along with the CEO, CFO and former CFO, we refer to as our Named Executive Officers ("NEOs")).
-For 2022, our NEOs are:
+This Compensation Discussion and Analysis provides an overview of our executive compensation program and the compensation awarded to, earned by, or paid to our Chief Executive Officer ("CEO"), our Chief Financial Officer ("CFO"), our former Chief Executive Officer ("former CEO"), and our three most highly compensated officers (other than our CEO, and CFO) who were serving as executive officers of the Company on December 31, 2023 (who, along with our CEO, former CEO, and CFO, we refer to as our Named Executive Officers ("NEOs")).
+For 2023, our NEOs are:

 Name Principal Position

-Dean Hager Chief Executive Officer and Director
+John Strosahl (1) Chief Executive Officer and Director

-Ian Goodkind (1) Chief Financial Officer
+Ian Goodkind Chief Financial Officer

-John Strosahl Chief Operating Officer and President

-Jason Wudi Chief Strategist

 Linh Lam Chief Information Officer

+Beth Tschida Chief Technology Officer

+Jason Wudi Chief Innovation Officer

-Jill Putman (2) Former Chief Financial Officer
+Dean Hager (2) Former Chief Executive Officer and current Director

-(1) Mr. Goodkind was appointed Chief Financial Officer, effective September 1, 2022.
-Previously he had served as our Chief Accounting Officer.
+(1) Mr. Strosahl was appointed CEO, effective September 2, 2023.
+Previously he had served as our Chief Operating Officer and President.

-Business Overview and 2022 Performance Highlights
+Business Overview and 2023 Performance Highlights

-Below is a summary of key financial and operational performance highlights for 2022:
+Below is a summary of key financial and operational performance highlights for 2023:

-- Our Annual Recurring Revenue ("ARR"), or the annualized value of all subscription and support and maintenance contracts as of the end of the applicable period, was \$512.5 million as of December 31, 2022, an increase of 24% year-over-year. - Our total revenue was \$478.8 million for the year ended December 31, 2022, an increase of 31% year-over-year. - Our gross profit was \$359.5 million for the year ended December 31, 2022, compared to \$276.0 million for the year ended December 31, 2021.
-Our non-GAAP gross profit was \$390.0 million for the year ended December 31, 2022, compared to \$296.6 million for the year ended December 31, 2021. - Our operating loss was \$138.9 million for the year ended December 31, 2022, compared to operating loss of \$76.2 million for the year ended December 31, 2021.
-Our non-GAAP operating income was \$25.9 million for the year ended December 31, 2022, compared to \$20.5 million for the year ended December 31, 2021. - Our cash flow provided by operations was \$90.0 million for the year ended December 31, 2022, compared to \$65.2 million for the year ended December 31, 2021. - We successfully executed our CFO transition following Ms. Putman's retirement and Mr. Goodkind's appointment as CFO, effective September 1, 2022.
-See "- CFO Transition" below. - We completed three acquisitions, including the acquisition of ZecOps, Inc. ("ZecOps"). - We ended the year with 30.0 million devices on our platform.
+- Our Annual Recurring Revenue ("ARR"), or the annualized value of all subscription and support and maintenance contracts as of the end of the applicable period, was \$588.6 million as of December 31, 2023, an increase of 15% year-over-year. - Achieved 33% year-over-year growth in security ARR, to \$133.8 million as of December 31, 2023, representing 23% of our total ARR. - Our total revenue was \$560.6 million for the year ended December 31, 2023, an increase of 17% year-over-year. - Our gross profit was \$434.5 million for the year ended December 31, 2023, compared to \$359.5 million for the year ended December 31, 2022.
+Our non-GAAP gross profit was \$460.1 million for the year ended December 31, 2023, compared to \$390.0 million for the year ended December 31, 2022. - Our operating loss was \$115.2 million for the year ended December 31, 2023, compared to operating loss of \$138.9 million for the year ended December 31, 2022.
+Our non-GAAP operating income was \$45.4 million for the year ended December 31, 2023, compared to \$25.9 million for the year ended December 31, 2022. - Our cash flow provided by operations was \$36.0 million for the year ended December 31, 2023, compared to \$90.0 million for the year ended December 31, 2022. - We successfully executed our CEO transition following Mr. Hager's retirement and Mr. Strosahl's appointment as CEO, effective September 2, 2023.
+See "- CEO Transition" below. - We completed our acquisition of Data Jar Ltd. - We ended the year with 32.3 million devices on our platform. - We ended 2023 serving more than 75,300 customers. - We hosted the Jamf Nation User Conference, our annual users conference, to recognize our customers' success, demonstrate multiple new products and innovations, and deliver keynote presentations from industry leaders.